simplegeo/pyutil/README.rst

-pyutil -- a library of useful Python functions and classes
+﻿pyutil -- a library of useful Python functions and classes
 ==========================================================

 Many of these utilities (or their ancestors) were developed for the Mojo